messagebird/dart-rest-api/README.md

 ## Conversations Whatsapp Sandbox
 To use the whatsapp sandbox you need to add `"ENABLE_CONVERSATIONSAPI_WHATSAPP_SANDBOX"` to the list of features you want enabled in `ApiConversationService` (named parameter `features` in the constructor).

+## Generate documentation
+Documentation for this repository can be generated using the `dartdoc` command.
+After running the command, the documentation files can be found in `doc/api`.
+More information about dartdoc can be found in the official dartdoc [documentation](https://dart.dev/tools/dartdoc).

 ## Tests
 This repository includes unit tests, located in the `test` directory.
 To run them, execute `pub run test` in the command line.
 Covered are, per service, service tests and json (de)serialization tests of data classes.